 Repertoire to include a special SNEAK PEEK of Christopher Wheeldon's new Cinderella performed by Maria Kochetkova and Joan Boada of San Francisco Ballet as well as world premieres by both Herman Cornejo and Charles "Lil Buck" Riley among other exciting works.

 Dance Against Cancer

 Co-producers and longtime friends Erin Fogarty and Daniel Ulbricht conceived Dance Against Cancer in 2010.
 Both Ms. Fogarty and Mr. Ulbricht have close ties to the cause.
 Ms. Fogarty lost her father in 2011 after a seven-year battle with colon cancer in and Mr. Ulbricht's mother is currently battling uterine cancer.
 With so many of their close friends and family sharing stories of their own relation to the disease, the desire to do something grew into what is now a gala benefit for the incredible work that the American Cancer Society does through research initiatives as well as patient and family service programs.
-The benefit brings together top dance companies from New York City and beyond for a night of beautiful performances, world premieres and great company.
+The benefit brings together artists from leading dance companies from New York City and beyond for a night of beautiful performances, world premieres and great company.
 Since its inauguration, Dance Against Cancer has raised over 0,000 in support of the American Cancer Society.